Beverley Building Society

-The Beverley Building Society was founded in 1866 and is based in the East Riding of Yorkshire town of Beverley.
-Its only branch is in Beverley but from 1998 to 2009 it had a second branch in Pocklington.
-It is the 39th largest in the United Kingdom based on total assets of £174 million as at 31 December 2011.
+The Beverley Building Society is a British building society based in the East Riding of Yorkshire town of Beverley and founded in 1866.

+Its only branch is on Saturday Market in Beverley, though from 1998 to 2009 it had a second branch in Pocklington.
+It is the third-smallest in the United Kingdom based on total assets of £174 million as at 31 December 2011.

 It is a member of the Building Societies Association and is the only independent building society in the East Riding of Yorkshire.
 The building society offers a range of savings accounts and one mortgage package with three levels of discount.
-The Beverley Building Society was awarded the nationally prestigious ‘Best Local Building Society’ award for 2016 by the Mortgage Finance Gazette publication.